oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 #### Error Response

-On an error condition, the IdP returns an OAuth 2.0 Token Error response as defined in Section 5.2 of {{RFC6749}}, e.g:
+On an error condition, the IdP returns an OAuth 2.0 Token Error response as defined in {{Section 5.2 of RFC6749}}, e.g:

     HTTP/1.1 400 Bad Request
     Content-Type: application/json